 4 Inherent limitations of nbn® Ethernet in relation to service frame overhead means the effective Layer 2 Peak Information Rate will be limited to, depending on the Frame Size, up to a maximum of 970Mbps (at 2,000 Byte Frame Size).
 See section 2.2.2.1 of the nbn® Ethernet Product Technical Specification and section 13 of this nbn® Ethernet Product Description. […]

+8 Requires the installation of a 1 Port NTD or 4 Port NTD or HFC CM3500 as described in section 13.3 (below) if not already present.

 […]